María Fernanda at a retreat she created for herself.

 “We have to protect our storytellers.
 In a world where people are moving so fast, they don’t want to be taken away.
 We don’t realize that we want to slow down.
 María Fernanda and her work remind us to do so.”

 “We were delighted with Maria Fernanda's moderation.
 She injected so much intellect and enthusiasm.
-Thanks for connecting us to her.”
+Thank you for connecting us to her.”

 —Guest Speaker, Politics & Prose